temporalio/documentation/docs/references/errors.md

 Check that the [Workflow](/workflows) is validating search attributes after unaliasing keys.

-## Bad Fail Workflow Execution Attributes {#bad-fail-workflow-execution-attributes}
+## Bad Fail Workflow Execution Attributes

 This error indicates that the <a class="tdlp" href="/workers#workflow-task">Workflow Task<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Workflow Task?</span><br /><br /><span class="tdlppd">A Workflow Task is a Task that contains the context needed to make progress with a Workflow Execution.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/workers#workflow-task">Learn more</a></span></span></a> failed due to unset [FailWorkflowExecution](/references/commands/#failworkflowexecution) attributes.

 If you encounter this error, make sure that `StartToClostTimeout` or `ScheduleToCloseTimeout` are set.
 Restart the [Worker](/workers) that the [Workflow](/workflows) and [Activity](/activities) are registered to.

-## Bad Modify Workflow Properties Attributes {#bad-modify-workflow-properties-attributes}
+## Bad Modify Workflow Properties Attributes

 This error indicates that the <a class="tdlp" href="/workers#workflow-task">Workflow Task<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Workflow Task?</span><br /><br /><span class="tdlppd">A Workflow Task is a Task that contains the context needed to make progress with a Workflow Execution.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/workers#workflow-task">Learn more</a></span></span></a> failed to validate attributes on a property in the Upsert Memo or in a payload.
 These attributes are either unset or exceeding size limits.